 Welcome to C.W.
 Worth House, an historic Wilmington, North Carolina bed and breakfast which has been welcoming guests since its restoration in 1985.
 Reminiscent of days gone by and a past rich in history, C.W.
 Worth House allows you to share past southern traditions in a rather extraordinary fashion.
 This 121 year old mansion has endured many transformations since its construction in 1893.
 It was originally built as the private home for Charles W. Worth until 1944 when it was a boarding house for 40 years and finally, rescued and restored to become the elegant Inn of the present day.

-This grand home with bay windows, distinctive dual turrets and porches is a fine example of 19th century English Queen Anne style and represents one of the most charming and historic Wilmington, NC bed and breakfasts.
+This grand home with bay windows, distinctive dual turrets and porches is a fine example of 19th century English Queen Anne style and represents one of the most charming historic Wilmington, NC bed and breakfasts.
 The C.W.
 Worth House offers seven unique guestrooms and balances Victorian charm with modern amenities for your comfort and convenience.
-As you step through the gate, the spacious southern porch invites you to slow down, relax, and enjoy.
+As you step through the gate, the spacious southern porch invites you to slow down, relax and enjoy.

 Wilmington is one of the most beautiful cities on the North Carolina coast, and in 2014 was voted #1 “Best American Riverfront” by USA Today.
 Founded over 250 years ago as a thriving port city on the banks of the Cape Fear River, Wilmington has a rich past.
 The Wilmington historic district is one of the largest districts in the National Register of Historic Places and is a must see.
 Many fascinating buildings and historic sites are open to visitors, so you can easily spend a few days exploring.

 During your visit you can browse the many quaint shops in the Historic District or just take a “southern-style stroll” down brick streets rich in architecture.
 You may even find yourself in the middle of a commercial or scene from a TV show… Revolution filmed its first season in Wilmington.
-Other shows filmed in Wilmington include Sleepy Hollow, Dawson’s Creek, and One Tree Hill.
+Other shows filmed in Wilmington include Sleepy Hollow, Under the Dome, Dawson’s Creek, and One Tree Hill.
 Some blockbuster movies filmed in and around Wilmington are Iron Man 3, Sleeping With the Enemy, Safe Haven, and coming soon to theaters, The Longest Ride.
 The Wilmington area has been an active production hub since the early 1980’s.
 When the evening is about to fall, relax in Riverfront Park and enjoy the view or the sunset over the Battleship North Carolina.
 Wilmington is also designated as a Coast Guard City and the home port to the USCGC Diligence.
 Wilmington’s nightlife is alive and well.
-Enjoy fine dining, from fresh seafood to international cuisine.
+Enjoy fine dining, from local fresh seafood to international cuisine.
 Jazz, blues, and varied entertainment complete the night scene.